 Remember if you want to take advantage of Tide’s offer of £50 cashback and 12 months free transfers, just use the code BUSINESSTOOLBOX when you apply, use the above link or click here.

 Tide’s offer is valid for new accounts only.
 To be eligible to receive the offer applicants must first successfully open a sole trader or limited company business current account with Tide.
 Account opening eligibility criteria and customary ‘know your customer’ checks apply.
 To activate the offer the applicant must use the referral (partner) code: BUSINESSTOOLBOX.
 The applicant is required to either enter the referral code while signing up via the partner landing page or through the mobile app.
 The offer is limited to one £50 cashback reward per applicant.
 The account must be funded by at least £50 within 1 month of opening.
 The reward will be paid into the applicant’s new Tide account.
 It can take up to 8 weeks from the date the applicant successfully opens their account for the reward to be validated and paid.
 Tide reserve the right to modify these terms and conditions or withdraw this offer at any time.
 This offer cannot be used in conjunction with any other Tide offer or promotion.
 12 month free banking offer is by no means guaranteed.
 Please verify the offer is still valid when signing up.
 Tide reserve the right to withdraw this offer at any time.

 If you spot any errors in this article please get in touch.
 Don’t forget to subscribe on YouTube and remember you can get access to extra useful content by becoming a site member.
 Please also join our mailing list so we can keep in touch with you outside the world of YouTube.
 We are 100% privacy focused and you can unsubscribe at any time.

 Thank you for supporting this independent website and best of luck on your small business journey!

-Last Updated on 15 May 2022 by Andy Mac
+Last Updated on 2 February 2024 by Andy Mac